 On the Mississippi River above the Falls of St. Anthony there was a steamboat called the North Star.
 Her machinery had originally been brought to Minneapolis from Bangor, Maine, and put on the Governor Ramsey, built in 1851 by Captain John Rollins.
 Anson Northup bought the North Star in Minneapolis and had her taken up the river to Crow Wing in the fall of 1858.
 Here she was dismantled and lumber cut for the hull.

 Early the next year an expedition left Crow Wing, consisting of sixty men and thirty-four ox teams.
 The machinery, cabin and furniture of the North Star, along with the cut and framed lumber, were loaded on wagons, and they made the trip of about one hundred and fifty miles in one of the coldest winters on record.
 They arrived at Lafayette, opposite the mouth of the Sheyenne about three miles above Georgetown, on the evening of the first of April.

 In about six weeks the boat was finished.
 Then she was christened Anson Northup after the owner and run up to Fort Abercrombie and Breckenridge on a trial trip.

-On the Anson Northup's first trip to Fort Garry, she left Breckenridge on June 6, 1859 and reached Fort Garry June 10, thus taking only four days.
+On the Anson Northup’s first trip to Fort Garry, she left Breckenridge on 6 June 1859 and reached Fort Garry on 10 June, thus taking only four days.